SpiritBaker/Difficulty-and-AI/README.md

 - Fixes and tweaks to Hegemon’s.
 Preventing Ai from claiming Eco hegemon after getting some cash in a peace deal.
 - Small touch to Muslim faith, reworking old convert decisions and enabling it for AI.
 - Increasing duration of Muslim Schools bonuses by 10 years.
+- Small changes to trade regions, Bordeaux is an end node, white sea flows into Novgorod.
+- Nerf to trade propagation, from 20% to 10%.
 - Making last Institutions semi-global, they will still spread really fast around the world.
 - Naval attrition is reduced to 5%, as it’s currently bugged and ticks 2 times per month.
 - Various small exploits and bug fixes.
 If we know about them and it can be fixed.